miayam/miayam.github.io/_posts/2017-06-07-day7-javascript-challenge.md

   console.log(unmarriageable); // true
 {% endhighlight %}

-I save the best for last.
-She is average compared to the rest but endowed with cute and wonderful hands (the ones you can only see in *anime* or *manga*).
+Lastly, I save the best for last. オーリア ラフマ is average compared to the rest but endowed with cute and wonderful hands (the ones you can only see in *anime* or *manga*).
 Her finger nails are so clean and sparkling.
 I can tell her present by listening to her unique high pitch laughter.
 I admire her vigorous attitude.
 I even dreamed of her kissing me on the cheek.
 I really want to make a confession about this feeling.
 Maybe next time.

 I like オーリア ラフマ.
 Let me sniff you from short distance, my dear!